mesonbuild/meson/docs/markdown/Reference-manual.md

 `${MESON_SOURCE_ROOT}/subprojects/foo`.
 Supports the following keyword
 arguments:

- - `default_options`, *(added 0.37.0)* an array of default option
-   values that override those set in the project's `default_options` invocation (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)
+ - `default_options` *(added 0.37.0)* an array of default option values that override those set in the subproject's `meson_options.txt` (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)
  - `version` keyword argument that works just like the one in `dependency`.
 It specifies what version the subproject should be, as an example `>=1.0.1`